tsung-wei-huang/DtCraft/README.md

 |![](http://dtcraft.web.engr.illinois.edu/images/stream_graph.jpg)  |  ![](http://dtcraft.web.engr.illinois.edu/images/stream_graph_code.png)|
 |---|---|

-# Targeted Users
 Whether you are application developers or domain-specific engineers, you can use DtCraft for:

 - Distributed computing
 - Event-driven programming
 - Network programming
 - Data stream processing

-People use DtCraft to scale out existing assets to create new values.

 # Design Goals
 The goal of DtCraft is to help you write simple, easy, and effective code at cluster scale.
 The example below demonstrates a simple application to run two programs on two machines sending each other a message.